 Type Cantonese using Stroke - Cantonese on Mac

-With the Stroke - Cantonese input source, you can enter Cantonese characters based on a combination of five basic strokes.
+After you set up the Stroke - Cantonese input source, you can enter Cantonese characters based on a combination of five basic strokes.
 Each stroke is mapped to a key on a numeric keypad or a keyboard.

 丿 (left curving)